juanpc2018/Amiga-PPC-links/README.md

 MIST is Open Source, since v1.4 has MIDI ports for AtariST core. </br> Vampire V4+ Stand Alone is Closed Source, High End model 080 CPU </bt>
 MISTer is a fork of MIST that runs on FPGA developer boards, Not custom PCB, No AtariST MIDI. </p>
-MiniMig 1.8 is a Hybrid Amiga PCB, allows to plug Vampire or other CPU accelerator cards, interesting. </br>
+MiniMig 1.91 Rev9 is a Hybrid Amiga, allows to plug Vampire, TerribleFire, or other CPU accelerator boards for A500. </br>
-Has Xylinx Spartan3 to emulate all the OCS, ECS, AGA chipset, but a Real 68k CPU. </br>
+Has Xylinx Spartan3 to emulate all OCS, ECS, AGA chipset, but comes with a Real 68k CPU to work right out of the box. </br>
-FPGA allows to Run other systems, AtariST, AMIGA, Arcade "PacMan", Comodore64, and others. </p>
+FPGA allows to Run other ROM systems, AtariST, AMIGA, Arcade "PacMan", Comodore64, and others. </p>

+if already own an accelerator board or plan some day build a Real Amiga500 PCB </br>
+MiniMig is a nice way to start. </br>
+IF you do Not plan to build a Real Amiga, or dont have an Accelerator Board, </br>
+a Stand alone would be better option, MiniMig Stand Alone CPU is too slow like a real 68k CPU. </p>